Student Leadership and Organizations

 Our mission: to bring generations together.
 The members of the GVC help coordinate outreach programming with older adults in the local community.
 We seek to educate, learn, and create lasting connections with the individuals we meet.
 In the past, we have run a variety of events including panels, discussions, and social media educational seminars.
 We also participate in the annual greater Boston's Walk to End Alzheimer's.

-Faculty/Staff Advisor(s): Dr. Jason Kaplan, Dr. Claire Fialkov, Dr. Shira Fishman, and Dr. Daniel Jacobs
+Faculty/Staff Advisor(s): Dr. Jason Kaplan, Dr. Claire Fialkov, and Dr. Shira Fishman

 The Jewish Student Alliance at WJC aims to provide a supportive and inclusive environment for Jewish students and those interested in being an ally and learning more about the Jewish student experience.
 This group is committed to creating a space where Jewish students can connect, share common experiences, support one another, and raise awareness of anti-Semitism.
 The Jewish Student Alliance strives to foster an engaging environment where students can feel recognized and valued and discuss Jewish culture and issues of identity.

-Student Leaders: Tru Lotus Goetchius and Alexandra Tursi
+Student Leaders: Tru Lotus Goetchius, Anna Port , Alexandra Tursi, and Alexandra Woolley

 Faculty/Staff Advisor(s): Matthew Carper